amishabhojwani/CMEECourseWork/Week1/README.txt

 │   │   ├── boilerplate.sh - prints: This is a boilerplate!
-│   │   ├── CompileLatex.sh - compiles a pdf from .bib files and a .tex file in one same directory │   │   ├── ConcatenateTwoFiles.sh - concatenates the contents of two files and outputs it into a third in the Data directory │   │   ├── ConcatenateTwoFiles1.sh - copy of ConcatenateTwoFiles.sh, trying to make it cleaner
-│   │   ├── CountLines.sh - counts the lines in a file
-│   │   ├── csvtospace.sh - converts the commas in a .csv file to spaces (.txt file)
-│   │   ├── FirstBiblio.bib - biblio for CompileLatex.sh
+│   │   ├── CompileLatex.sh - compiles a pdf from .bib files and a .tex file in one same directory │   │   ├── ConcatenateTwoFiles.sh - concatenates the contents of two files and outputs it into a third in the Data directory │   │   ├── CountLines.sh - counts the lines in a file │   │   ├── csvtospace.sh - converts the commas in a .csv file to spaces (.txt file) │   │   ├── FirstBiblio.bib - biblio for CompileLatex.sh